santi1s/Big-Data/Big-Data/Technical-Troubleshooting/Product-Specific-Troubleshooting/POD-%2D-Data-Movement/Data-Lake-Store/ADLS-gen-1-Retirement-plan.md

 #Overview

 ###Starting with ADLS gen2
-[ADLS gen 2 documentation](https://docs.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-introduction) Azure Data Lake Storage Gen 2 is integrated with newer analytics offerings such as Azure Synapse, HDInsight and Azure Databricks.
+[ADLS gen 2 documentation](https://docs.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-introduction) is integrated with newer analytics offerings such as Azure Synapse, HDInsight and Azure Databricks.
 In addition, Azure Data Lake Storage Gen 2 offers a rich set of capabilities for your analytics needs such as

 - Lower cost
 - Tiered storage